EitanBlumin/CRUDE-NET/README.md

 # CRUDE-NET
-CRUD Application Generator in ASP.NET and SQL Server Database.
+CRUD Application Generator in ASP.NET Core and SQL Server Database.

 [Click here to read more in the Wiki](https://github.com/EitanBlumin/CRUDE-NET/wiki)